What Is a Proprietary Estoppel Claim?

 Proprietary Estoppel and Wills Variation: Klein Lawyers

 Be it disinheritance, broken promises, or undue influence, the loss of a family member is already difficult to bear.
-But when the loss of a loved one is accompanied with issues within the family on the distribution of the estate, you need to work with an experienced lawyer who is committed to winning the maintenance and support you deserve.
+But when the loss of a loved one is accompanied by issues within the family on the distribution of the estate, you need to work with an experienced lawyer who is committed to winning the maintenance and support you deserve.

 Contact Klein Lawyers at (604) 874-7171 today for a free, confidential case evaluation.
 Our wills variation lawyers serve clients throughout British Columbia from offices in Vancouver, Abbotsford, Burnaby, Coquitlam, Langley, and Surrey.